-• The Recovery Service ensures the resilience of the SCHI by orchestrating the recovery actions required once a platform, or capability, become untrusted or when a fault or breach is detected.
-The recovery strategies are manifold and diverse in their nature: a platform can be rebooted or isolated by re-routing the network traffic around it, a Security Capability can be implemented using a different solution or re-configured, etc. Such scope of recovery actions requires a flexible way of selecting the desired recovery strategy for each situation, by using configurable playbooks for example.
+• The Recovery Service is the second subcomponent of the Fault & Breach Management.
+It ensures the resilience of the SCHI by orchestrating the recovery actions required once a platform, or capability, becomes untrusted or when a fault or breach is detected.
+The recovery strategies are manifold and diverse in their nature: a platform can be rebooted or isolated by rerouting the network traffic around it, a Security Capability can be implemented using a different solution or re-configured, etc. Such scope of recovery actions requires a flexible way of selecting the desired recovery strategy for each situation, by using configurable playbooks for example.